COGNITIVE BEHAVIORAL THERAPY

 ACT, especially when paired with mindfulness practice, offers clinically effective treatment for a wide range of psychological disorders and conditions, including anxiety, depression, OCD, addiction, and substance use disorder.
 ACT can help clients develop psychological flexibility, confidence, and increased ease by enabling them to face their problems head-on, rather than avoiding life’s stressors.
 This empowering approach helps clients accept that their reactions and feelings are valid responses to certain situations, and commit to moving forward in their lives.

 Also known as MI, Motivational Interviewing is a therapeutic technique that focuses on empowering patients to be a part of their own recovery.
-This therapy can be useful in treating mood and anxiety disorders as it gives clear motivation towards helpful behavioral changes even when patient’s are struggling with internal resistance.
+This therapy can be useful in treating addiction and alcoholism as it gives clear motivation towards helpful behavioral changes even when patient’s are struggling with internal resistance and cravings.

 More About Motivational Interviewing